 An alternative life cycle iterates around one or more of its activities, while maintaining a core that uses a sequence of activities.
 Iteration allows the developers to improve the outputs from a given activity or set of activities according to the criteria used in the particular iterative life cycle.
 For example, iteration allows a group of people, usually developers, to perform a review of an activity or the outputs from that activity.
 In general, reviewing a proposed solution provides the feedback necessary to modify it and solve the problem correctly.
-Think what happens when you adjust the tension on that string.
+Think what happens when you need to tune a guitar or violin.
+You pluck a string, a note sounds and you adjust the tension on that string.
 You repeat the process until you get the desired pitch.
 In practice, of course, you would then tune another string, using the same method, but this may mean that the tuning of the first string has to be repeated.
 Only when you are satisfied that all strings are individually and collectively tuned would you feel that the instrument, as a whole, has been tuned.